backupbrew/switchbrew/Display services.md

 ## GetIndirectLayerImageRequiredMemoryInfo

 Takes two input u64s: with and height.
 Returns two output u64s.
+First u64 is the buffer size to use with the ImageMap cmds.

 ## GetDisplayVsyncEvent